Bransles - Playful Medieval Dances Make History Come Alive in the Classroom

 Besides the playfulness of these dances are the important movement processes within them that benefit those coming into puberty and adolescence: strong movement downward into gravity contrasting with lightness of hops and jumps.
 For this age, I accentuate the downwards gestures of weight into the legs wherever possible.

-The six variations I often use are (in order) Bransle Double, Bransle Gai, Washerwomen’s Bransle, Bransle de Bourgogne, Peas Bransle and Toss the Duchess.
-You can find resources in dance history archives, or come to a future workshop with me or others.
+The six variations I often use are (in order) Bransle Single/Double, Bransle Gai, Washerwomen’s Bransle, Bransle de Bourgogne, Peas Bransle and Toss the Duchess.
+These variations were collected and notated by 16th century dance master Thomas Arbeau, reconstructed by dance historian Carol Teton and myself.

 Give it a go!